 What do soccer practices do?

-The goal of soccer practice is to enhance your skills, improve fitness, get better at playing as a team.
+Soccer practice aims to enhance your skills, improve fitness, and get better at playing as a team.

-Good practices allow the players to gain a better understanding of the sport and, depending on the age group, know what the game plan is for the next game.
+Good practices allow the players to understand the sport better and, depending on the age group, know the game plan for the next game.

-A younger player will use practice to simply get better at the game and develop their skill set.
+A younger player will practice to improve the game and develop their skill set.

-While more advanced players will also use practice to get better, they will also use it to drill in their tactics, the plan for how they will play in their next match.
+While more advanced players will also use practice to improve, they will also use it to drill in their tactics and the plan for how they will play in their next match.

 How do you prepare for soccer practice?